 What are the Damaging Results of Overwatering Olive Tree?

-Overwatering can cause many problems for your olive tree.
-I would like to share with you the main ones causing issues for your olive tree:
+Overwatering can cause many problems for your olive trees such as a reduction in oxygen levels, root rot, nitrogen deficiency, and iron chlorosis.
+So I would like to explain the main ones causing issues for your olive tree:

 Therefore, your olive tree will get less oxygen to require photosynthesis on the leaves and, as a result, it will be harder to thrive.